This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 - Builds the rate of human growth hormone (HGH) production, which has a crucial part in health, fitness, and slowing the aging process.

-- Help subdue inflammation with reduced pain and battle free radical damage.
+- Help subdue the inflammation with reduced pain and battle free radical damage.

 - Improved focus and thinking.
 With ketones as your main fuel source, you will experience better mental clarity with no brain fog.